rayzer/go-playground/alg/consistentHash/README.md

 # A Simple ConsistentHash example

-A quick implementation of vnode consistent hash for study load balancing.
+A quick implementation of vnode consistent hash for load balancing.

-Trying different hash algorithm to see their performance when vnode number increases:
+Trying different hash algorithms:
 - crc32 hash come along golang
 - [Murmur3](github.com/spaolacci/murmur3)
 - [Google FarmHash](https://github.com/dgryski/go-farm)

+To see their performance when vnode number increases.

-Note: Only tried with the simplest usage of these libraries.
+Note: Only with the simplest usage of these libraries.
 Result could be quite different if tuning the algorithm options.

 #### Tests